-Recently I have had to produce samples of point de gaze lace techniques for Part 2 of City & Guilds Lacemaking, and so I have been studying some pieces of point de gaze lace in the Costume Collection of Glasgow Museums.
+When I had to produce samples of point de gaze lace techniques for Part 2 of City & Guilds Lacemaking I made a study of some pieces of point de gaze lace in the Costume Collection of Glasgow Museums.
 I looked at ten pieces which ranged from a fairly simple edging to an elaborate collar, as well as one of my own.

 In the higher quality pieces the thread was finer and the stitches were closer together but the techniques did not vary.
 Some of my observations were what I expected, but others surprised me.
 I’ll deal with them one at a time.
 (In the diagrams I have drawn the stitches as they appear if you work upwards with the needle pointing away from you — the Continental method.
 Turn the diagram upside down if you’re used to working the other way.)

 All the pieces had the typical point de gaze mesh ground, where the stitches have a different number of twists on alternate rows but all the twists are in the same direction — always right over left (Fig 1).
 In order to get exactly this ground you have to work in the directions shown.
 (Try it and see — if you go the other way you get left over right twists.)
 I have never seen any explanation of why the mesh ground has a different number of twists on alternate rows, and had thought this rather strange until I came to try and work the ground.
 Then I realized that when working in both directions the same thread manipulation each way gave three twists in one direction and two in the other (Fig 2).

 In the older Alençon mesh ground twisted stitches were worked in one direction only with a whipped return thread (Fig 3), and to me it seems probable that when the decision was made to diverge from tradition by working twisted stitches in both directions, the typical point de gaze ground was produced by carrying over the time-honoured method for forming the stitch to the new direction.